GruntBlanketMocha/grunt-blanket-mocha/README.md

 ## Parent Plugin

-This plugin is based on [kmiyashiro/grunt-mocha](https://github.com/kmiyashiro/grunt-mocha) and supports all the configurations of that plugin.
+This plugin is based on [kmiyashiro/grunt-mocha](https://github.com/kmiyashiro/grunt-mocha/tree/8e72249b1042a270641633a69725ccf63fa10259) v0.4.10 and supports all the configurations of that plugin as of that version.
 Please see that repo for more options on configuration.

+Changes from the upstream plugin will be merged periodically.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`